-First one that means 85 percent of soil particularly, if this is a fine grained soil, if I say this is a fine grained soil, if I plot the soil, if I plot the gradation curve that means percentage finer versus your say particle diameter in log scale log scale, suppose you are getting a fine grained soil of this, fine grained soil.
-So suppose, say it is starting with 0.008, like this 0.01, then 0.1, then 10 1, then your 10, then 100.
-Now if you look at this, most of the particle size, most of the particularly fine grained particle size from this curve, it is lying between 0.008 to 0.01 or you can say that zero point for example, in this case 0.008 to 0.01, most of the soil particles are lined; if I draw it, it is passing here, it is passing here.
-That means it should be design in such a way that 85 percent of the protected soil should retained; that means only you allow 15 percent of particle size should pass through this your filter.
+That means this is your first one that means 85 percent of soil, particularly if this is a fine grained soil.
+If I say this is a fine grained soil, if I plot the gradation curve that means percentage finer versus your say particle diameter in log scale, log scale suppose you are getting a fine grained soil of this fine grained soil.
+So, suppose say it is starting with 0.008 like this, 0.01 than 0.1 then 10 1 then your 10 then 100.

+Now, if you look at this most of the particle size, most of the particularly fine grained particle size from this curve it is lying between 0.008 to 0.01 or you can say that 0.
+For example, in this case 0.008 to 0.01 most of the soil particles align, if I draw it is passing here, it is passing here that means it should be design in such a way that 85 percent of the protected soil should retain.

-That means if this is your 85 percent of your D 85 percent of a particle size retained that means suppose say D 85 is coming here, D 85 is coming here.
-So that means, it will be around say 0.009 or 0.001, 0.009.
-If this is the particle size, that means if it is 0.009, then D 15 of the filter will be 0.009, 0.009 into 5.
-This is your that means 0.045 mm is your D 15, 15 percent of your filter; that means it is passing through finer than that; that means D 15, 15 percent of your particle size of this filter is around 0.045 mm.
-So based on these criteria, you have to design what kind of filter you are going to take.
+That means only you allow 15 percent of particle size should pass through this your filter that means, if this is your 85 percent of D 85 percent of a particle size retained.
+That means suppose say D 85 is coming here, D 85 is coming here.
+So, that means it will be around say 0.009 or 0.001, 0.009 if this is the particle size that means if it is 0.009 then D 15 of the filter will be 0.009 0.009 into 5, this is your that means 0.045 mm is your 15 percent of your filter.
+That means it is passing through finer than that that means D 15, 15 percent of your particle size of this filter is around 0.045 mm.

-And what is your first first and foremost criteria is your fine grained soil, first you identify your fine grained soil that what its gradation curve, and find it out its particle size distribution that means mechanical analysis, sieve analysis as well as hydrometer analysis.
-From there, you find it out this particle size; from this particle size distribution curve, find it out the gradation.
-Once you get the gradation curve, then you decide, as I explained here, then you decide, where is your D 85 means of the soil, and what is that size?
-And once you take that size, that size into multiply by 5 that is your D 15 of your filter.
-Similarly, D 50 of the filter, you can find it out.
+So, based on this criteria you have to design what kind of filter you are going to take and what is your first first and foremost criteria, is your fine grained soil first you identify, your fine grained soil.
+What is its gradation curve and find it out its particle size distribution.
+That means mechanical analysis, sieve analysis as well as hydrometer analysis from there you find it out this particle size distribution curve find it out the gradation, once you get the gradation curve then you decide, as I explained here then you decide where is your D 85 means of the soil and what is that size and once you take that size into multiply by 5 that is your D 15 of your filter.
+Similarly, D 50 of the filter you can find it out.

 So, indirectly you are finding out the gradation of your filter, gradation curve of your filter.
-Once you know the gradation curve of your protected soil, indirectly you are finding out what is your gradation curve; or particle size distribution should be inside this filter; from these criteria, indirectly you are going to find it out.
+Once you know the gradation curve of your protected soil indirectly you are finding out what is your gradation curve or particle size distribution should be inside this filter from this criteria indirectly you are going to find it out.